pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Parsing.md

 }
 ```

-A parser can be constructed for transforming the input string into an array of users in succinct
-and fluent API:
+Construct a parser capturing the sequence of an `Int`, comma, `String`, comma, and a `Bool` into the `User` structure and wrap it in a `Many` to parse the complete list:

 ```swift
 let user = Parse(User.init) {